home-assistant/addons/mosquitto/README.md

 ## About

 You can use this add-on to install Eclipse Mosquitto, which is an open-source (EPL/EDL licensed) message broker that implements the MQTT protocol.
 Mosquitto is lightweight and is suitable for use on all devices from low power single board computers to full servers.
-For more information, please see [mosquitto].
+For more information, please see [the documentation](DOCS.md) and [mosquitto] and for more details.

 [mosquitto]: https://mosquitto.org
 [aarch64-shield]: https://img.shields.io/badge/aarch64-yes-green.svg